Louis Dreyfus Company

 -

-1000 - The company states that in 2020, the project managed to train over 1,000 independent smallholders.
-However, the information is not externally verified.
+1000 - The company reports that it started a project with Dutch non-profit organisation 'SNV' and 'Louis Dreyfus Foundation' in South Sumatra, Indonesia, to include smallholder farmers in sustainable supply chains.
+Further, in 2020, the project managed to train over 1,000 independent smallholders.
+However, the information is between two to five years old.

 -